5 Best Practices When Making Aircraft Fueling Arrangements

 1. Figure out in advance how you’ll pay for jet fuel

 Using a fuel card (also known as a fuel carnet) is the preferred method of payment for fuel.
 It is especially recommended at more remote locations.
 If you use one, we recommend you contact one of that company’s representatives in advance to inform him or her of the locations where you plan to uplift fuel in order for fuel releases to be sent to the respective fuelers.
 This ensures the fuelers will be notified of your arrival in advance.
 At certain locations, fuelers require that fuel releases be sent to them.
 For that reason, it’s also always a good idea to carry copies of fuel releases, especially to remote destinations.
 Be aware that consumer credit cards may not be accepted.
 If they are, you’ll likely pay full posted rates.
 Very rarely will fuelers demand cash.
 In most cases, arrangement of some sort of credit with fuel suppliers is possible, given adequate notice, even in the most remote locations.
-One easy tool you can use to get fuel pricing is to request a jet fuel price estimate online from the UVair Fuel Program.

 2. Determine advance notice requirements for your jet fuel uplifts